AnthonyTechnologies/python-styleguide/documentation.md

 - Serve docs with live reload on changes:
   - nox -s docs
-- Opens a browser window by default (can be disabled by removing --open-browser in noxfile.py or overriding with posargs).
+- A browser window opens by default; this behavior can be disabled by removing --open-browser in noxfile.py or by overriding with positional arguments.

 ### 4.3 Cleaning builds

 - The docs-build and docs sessions remove docs/_build before each run.
-If you need a fully clean environment, also delete any cached auto-generated API stubs you may have created locally.
+If a fully clean environment is needed, also delete any cached auto-generated API stubs that may have been created locally.

 ## 5 Authoring Guidelines